WordScout11Plus

 Elaborative interrogation

-Research by Woloshyn, Paivio & Pressley (1994) found that students who used elaborative interrogation significantly outperformed those who simply read factual passages — even when tested weeks later.
+Research by Woloshyn, Paivio and Pressley in 1994 found that students using this approach significantly outperformed those who simply read the same material, even when tested several weeks later.

-Pick any fact you're currently studying.
-Now ask: Why is this true?
-How does it connect to something I already know?
-Write your answer down.
-Even a messy, half-wrong answer is more valuable than no answer at all.
+Pick any fact you are currently studying.
+Ask yourself: why is this true, and how does it connect to something I already know?
+Write the answer down.
+A rough, half-formed answer is still far more useful than skipping the question.

 04